A short story of how an extraordinary family rescued this glorious painting.

 ANGELO

 Poliziano is his nickname, Ambrosini is his last.
 A 500-year-old-murder mystery confirms 31 years old Poliziano was poisoned.
-Exhumed bodies found concentrations of arsenic in his bones and another humanist philosopher who died within months of each other.
+Exhumed bodies found concentrations of arsenic in his bones and another humanist philosopher died within months of Poliziano.

-Botticelli paints The Birth of Venus near the 16th century.
-He uses tempera on linen cloth.
-The artist is inspired by his contemporary, Poliziano, the greatest poet of the Medici court and Lorenzo Medicis favorite.
+Botticelli is inspired by his contemporary, Poliziano.
 The patron of scholars was fond of classical verses of antiquity influenced by Ovid’s allegorical poem, Metamorphoses.

 Ovid sums it up.
 “My intention is to tell of bodies changed to different forms; the gods who made the changes—will help me or I hope so—with a poem running from the world’s beginning to our own days.”
 Botticelli, with his exceptional technique and use of materials interprets the verses.